-Mr. Myhal is the President and CEO of Windermere Investment Corp., a private investment company active in capital markets, real estate and private equity.
+Prior Year Voting Results: 89.7% Mr. Myhal is the President and CEO of Windermere Investment Corp., a private investment company active in capital markets, real estate and private equity.
 Previously, he spent 37 years with Brookfield Asset Management and related companies in various capacities.
 Mr. Myhal was President and CEO of Partners Value Investments from 2015 to 2018.
 He was a Senior Managing Partner of Brookfield from 2001 to 2014 and President and CEO of Trilon Financial Corporation from 1992 to 2001.
 Mr. Myhal has served on numerous public company boards and has extensive experience in the financial services industry including insurance, banking, asset management and capital markets.
 He qualified as a Chartered Accountant in 1981, holds a Bachelor of Applied Science degree and Honorary Doctor of Laws from the University of Toronto.

-Trisura Board/Co mmittee Membership Public Board Membership During Last Five Years Board Trisura Group Ltd. 2018 - Present Meeting gs attended in 2023: 6 of 6 Eurobank Ergasias SA 2016 - 2020 Governance and G Compensation Committee Global Champions Split Corp.
-2016 - 2018 Meetings attended in 2023: 5 of 5 Global Resource Champions Split Corp.
-2016 - 2018 Partners Value Split Corp.
-2016 - 2018 Partners Value Investments Inc./LP 2015 - 2018 Common Shares a and Deferred Share Units (DSU (s) Beneficially Owned, Controll ed or Directed March 31, 2024 Common Shares DSUs Total Common Shares and DSU Number 152,396 23,652 176,048 Value (1) \$6,347,293 \$985,106 \$7,332,399 Has the Director met the Share Ownership Guideline?
-(2) Yes Ratio of Value of Common Shares and DSUs to Director's Annual Retainer 97.8x
+Trisura Board/Committee Membership Public Board Membership During Last Five Years Board • Meetings attended in 2024: 5 of 5 Governance and Compensation Committee • Meetings attended in 2024: 4 of 4 Trisura Group Ltd. Eurobank Ergasias SA 2018 - Present 2016 - 2020 Common Shares an nd Deferred Share Units (DSU s) Beneficially Owned, Control led or Directed April 30, 2025 Common Shares DSUs Total Common Shares and DSUs Number 157,304 25,876 183,180 Value (1) \$5,953,956 \$979,407 \$6,933,363 Has the Director met the Share Ownership Guideline?
+(2) eline?
+(2) Yes Ratio of Value of Common Shares and DSUs to Director's Annual Retainer 92.4x